Skip to main content

 How FRASafe works

 FRASafe walks you through a structured questionnaire covering every area required by BS 9792:2025.
-It is built for HMO landlords — not adapted from a generic workplace template.
+It's built for HMO landlords — not adapted from a generic workplace template that was never designed for residential letting.

 The process takes 30 to 45 minutes for a typical HMO.
 You answer questions about your specific property: its layout, occupancy, fire detection, escape routes, fire doors, and management arrangements.
 The tool applies risk logic to your answers and flags areas of concern as you go.

-At the end, you receive a written fire risk assessment specific to your property — dated, structured, and covering all areas required for HMO licensing.
+At the end, you get a written fire risk assessment specific to your property — dated, structured, and covering all areas required for HMO licensing.
 The document includes a prioritised action plan for any deficiencies identified.
-It is accepted by local authorities for mandatory, additional, and selective licensing applications across England.
+It's accepted by local authorities for mandatory, additional, and selective licensing applications across England.

 The assessment is free to complete.
 The council-ready PDF is £45.
-There is no subscription, no recurring fee, and no requirement to use FRASafe again until your next review — though best practice under BS 9792:2025 is an annual reassessment.
-For context on how often your HMO legally requires a new assessment, see our guide to how often an HMO needs a fire risk assessment.
+There's no subscription, no recurring fee, and no requirement to use FRASafe again until your next review — though best practice under BS 9792:2025 is an annual reassessment.
+For context on review frequency, see our guide to how often an HMO needs a fire risk assessment.

 Not having a written FRA at all carries serious consequences — unlimited fines, licence revocation, and the risk of rent repayment orders.
 Our post on what happens if you don't have a fire risk assessment for your HMO sets out exactly what enforcement looks like.

 An online fire risk assessment is legally valid.
-It is practical.
-And for the vast majority of HMO landlords, it is the right way to get compliant without paying hundreds of pounds for a professional visit to a standard property.
+It's practical.
+And for the vast majority of HMO landlords, it's the right way to get compliant without paying hundreds of pounds for a professional visit to a standard property.

-The only question that matters is whether the tool you use covers what the law requires.
-FRASafe does — aligned to BS 9792:2025, accepted for council licensing, and built specifically for HMOs.
+The only question that matters is whether the tool you use covers what the law actually requires.
+If you want to do it yourself and do it properly, FRASafe is built exactly for this — aligned to BS 9792:2025, accepted for council licensing, and designed specifically for HMO landlords who don't want to guess at what compliance looks like.

 Start your online fire risk assessment on FRASafe — free to complete, £45 for the council-ready PDF.